viltgroup/minium/README.md

 # Quick start

-The easiest way to try Minium is to use its Interactive Console (you can watch the video ['Minium shows its Interactive Console'](http://www.youtube.com/watch?v=Q7SH216qGko) for a small introducion).
+The easiest way to try Minium is to use its Web Console (you can watch the video ['Minium shows its new Web Console'](http://www.youtube.com/watch?v=QlPLNEJD5rc) for a small introducion).
 You can instruct Minium to do almost anything in a browser with a few lines of Javascript.

-Right now, the console is a web application and must run in a servlet container like Tomcat or Jetty.
-Minium generates a zip containing Jetty and minium console under minium-webconsole-jetty, so you only need to uncompress it and launch it to get started.
+Minium provides Minium App, which contains Minium Web Console and a bundled Jetty server.

 ## Before you start